Wonder along the Camino Portuguese

 Camino Portuguese Pilgrimage

 And so the morning races begin.
-This morning started around 4 am when several rather noisy individuals in the albergue decided it was time to leave.
-Awake and not wanting to lay there during the inevitable 2-3 hours of rustling and packing as the entire albergue started their days, we also got up, packed our bags, and headed out.
-The sun was just rising, the town was still asleep, but as we walked through the quiet streets we passed a shrine filled with lit candles.
+This morning started around 4 am when several rather noisy individuals in the Albergue decided it was time to leave.
+Awake and not wanting to lay there during the inevitable 2-3 hours of rustling and packing as the entire albergue started its day, we also got up, packed our bags, and headed out.
+The sun was just rising, and the town was still asleep, but as we walked through the quiet streets we passed a shrine filled with lit candles.

 We left the city centre fairly quickly, without breakfast, and soon found ourselves in fields, passing a huge red chicken statue.
 I think we will be happy to leave the tourism of chicken town behind.